What is the format of the TOS program?

 What are the requirements for participants?

-Students must commit to attendance at each seminar and event, completing the assigned readings before each seminar, and actively participating in group discussions.
-They should also locate an area on their school’s campus that has a stable internet connection for the online seminar.
+Students must commit to attending each event, completing the assigned readings before each seminar, and actively participating in group discussions.
 The reading assignments will be very reasonable and take into account the busy schedule of shana ba-aretz programs.
-Attendance at each online seminar is mandatory unless one receives an excused absence.
-Students who are unable to meet these requirements may be asked to leave the program.

 Which yeshivot, seminaries, and gap-year programs have participated in TOS?